dokoye98/CourseWork-CloudComp/README.md

-# CourseWork-CloudComp
+# Advanced_container
-This will be my coursework will only have one branch.
-Will be made into a docker image and then deployed with kubernetes
+This is a container it will be a private repo as it will have passwords to databases